Last Updated: July 14, 2024

 United States of America

-The 1976 film, "The Outlaw Josey Wales," was the beginning of the Locke/Eastwood working relationship.
-The pair went on to star in notable films including "Dirty Harry" and "Sudden Impact."
+The 1976 film "The Outlaw Josey Wales" was the beginning of the Locke/Eastwood working relationship.
+The pair went on to star in notable films such as "Dirty Harry" and "Sudden Impact."
 In the mid-eighties, Locke switched to directing, making her debut with the 1986 comedy, "Ratboy" which was a big hit in France.
-She gained respect from film critics with the 1990 thriller, "Impulse.'
+She gained respect from film critics with the 1990 thriller "Impulse."
 Although it impressed the critics, it failed to make an impact at the box office.
-In 1997 Sondra Locke published an autobiography, "The Good, the Bad and the Very Ugly," before quitting the film industry in 1999.
-Tragically, Sondra Locke died on November 3, 2018 at the age of 74 from cardiac arrest related to her recurring bone and breast cancer.
+In 1997, Sondra published an autobiography, "The Good, the Bad, and the Very Ugly," before quitting the film industry in 1999.
+Tragically, Sondra Locke died on November 3, 2018, at the age of 74, from cardiac arrest related to her recurring bone and breast cancer.

 Clint Eastwood Separation and Lawsuits

 The couple eventually settled, with Clint arranging for Sondra to have a development deal at Warner Bros.
-Sondra ultimately filed a lawsuit against Warner and Eastwood claiming the deal was a "sham", after the studio rejected on all 30 projects she had proposed and never used her as a director.
+Locke ultimately filed a lawsuit against Warner and Eastwood, claiming the deal was a "sham" after the studio rejected all 30 projects she had proposed and never used her as a director.
 In 1996, Clint was finally forced to pay Sondra an undisclosed amount of money.
-In 1999 she reached an out-of-court settlement with Warner Bros.
+In 1999, she reached an out-of-court settlement with Warner Bros.

 Early Life

-Sondra Locke was born on May 28, 1944 in Shelbyville, Tennessee and given the name Sandra Louise Smith.
+Sondra Locke was born Sandra Louise Smith on May 28, 1944, in Shelbyville, Tennessee.
 She was born to Raymond Smith and Pauline Bayne.
-Her father was a solider while her mother was a pencil factory worker, though her parents separated before her birth.
-She grew up with her half-brother, Donald, from one of her mother's later relationships.
-Her mother then married Alfred Locke in 1948 and Sandra took his surname.
-The family moved to Wartrace and Locke began working part-time at the age of 16.
+Her father was a soldier while her mother was a pencil factory worker, though her parents separated before her birth.
+Sondra grew up with her half-brother, Donald, from one of her mother's later relationships.
+Her mother then married Alfred Locke in 1948, and Sondra took his surname.
+The family moved to Wartrace, and Locke began working part-time at the age of 16.
 She was a cheerleader and also a good student, attending Shelbyville Central High School.
-After high school, she enrolled at Middle Tennessee State University in Murfreesboro on a full scholarship where she majored in drama.
-However, she dropped out after two semester.
+After high school, she enrolled at Middle Tennessee State University in Murfreesboro on a full scholarship and majored in drama.
+However, she dropped out after two semesters.
 She then worked a number of odd jobs in the years that followed before breaking into Hollywood.

 Career